furkanarabul/campaign-management/README.md

 # campaign-management
-An app to manage your campaigns
+An app to manage your campaigns.